Worobow/ScreenBufferW32/readme.md

 Since it is especially very simple library, you can add your any functional, very easy.

-For this reason, no dedicated as paper documents other than the text.
+For this reason, no dedicated as paper documents other than this text.

 All you need to know you can see in the source code of the test application (see main.cpp).